AhmedRaisi/Tarsho/README.md

 ## Overview

-Tarsho is an innovative mobile application designed to connect independent contractors with customers seeking professional services.
-It simplifies the process of finding and engaging with reliable service providers for a range of services, including HVAC, plumbing, and electrical work.
+Tarsho is an innovative web and mobile application designed to connect independent contractors with customers seeking professional services.
+It simplifies the process of finding and engaging with reliable service providers for a range of services, including HVAC, electrical work, painting ect..
 Tarsho's intuitive design and user-friendly interface are set to transform customer and service professional interactions.

 ![](RackMultipart20231128-1-cn3ddm_html_7472a28e29da5d7f.png)